Sebastian-Manrique/recurrentExercises/README.md

-ES: Ejercicio básico de Java sobre una cuenta bancaria.
+ES: Ejercicio básico de Java que hago de vez en cuando.

-EN: Basic exercise of Java about one bank account.
+EN: Basic exercise of Java that I will do one in a while.